roblox-csharp/roblox-cs/RobloxCS/README.md

 This project includes the compiler and transformers.

 ## To-do
-- String & table macros or extensions
+- Table & (the rest of) string macros or extensions
 - Macro `IEnumerable<T>` (or `Array`?) methods
 - Classes/structs/interfaces nested in classes/structs/interfaces
 - Some sort of `LuaTuple` object